 Recognize possible side effects—and know what to do about them.

-The most common side effects of Dysport in children (2 to 17 years of age) with lower limb spasticity include: upper respiratory infection, stuffy or runny nose and sore throat, flu, cough, and fever.
+The most common side effects of DYSPORT in children (2 years & older) with lower limb spasticity include:

 It’s important to understand how any medicine may affect your child

 While you and your child’s doctor are considering treatment with Dysport, talk about possible common and serious side effects.
 Tell the doctor about any side effect that bothers your child or that does not go away.